tchou0/EasyShopBackend/README.md

 This code retrieves all categories from the database, making it easy to access and use category data in the application.

 ## Conclusion
-I'm very grateful for being in this class and having a great professor who has taught us how to code.

-Also thank you to my peers for their help and hard work.
-Let's continue to learn, grow, and create amazing things together!
+Thank you everyone and I'm very grateful for being in this class, Let's continue to learn, grow, and create amazing things together!